cayeborreo/spunky-potato/content/posts/201908/going-beyond-our-echo-chambers.md

 ---

-**Humans are _so_ great at self-preservation.** It is our nature to survive in any environment we're placed in; we'll practically resort to any coping mechanism to protect our physical and mental well-being.
+**Humans are _so_ great at self-preservation.** It is our nature to survive in any environment we're placed in; we'll practically resort to any coping mechanism to protect our well-being.

 So, okay.
 Let's say we've managed to go beyond our little spheres of influence and tried reaching out to people farther from our usual zones.
 We start to engage.